-1. Implementing partners and advisory partners shall acknowledge the origin and ensure the visibility of the Union funding (in particular when promoting the actions and their results), by providing coherent, effective and targeted information to multiple audiences, including the media and the public.
+Implementing partners and advisory partners shall acknowledge the origin and ensure the visibility of the Union funding, in particular when promoting the actions and their results, by providing coherent, effective and proportionate targeted information to multiple audiences, including the media and the public.

-The application of the requirements under the first subparagraph to projects in the cybersecurity, defence and space sectors shall be subject to respect for any confidentiality or secrecy obligations.
+The application of the requirements under the first subparagraph to projects in defence and space sectors and in cybersecurity shall be subject to respect for any confidentiality or secrecy obligations.

-- 2. The implementing partners and advisory partners shall inform the final recipients, including SMEs, of the existence of InvestEU Programme support, or oblige other financial intermediaries to inform such final recipients of that support, by making that information clearly visible in the relevant agreement providing InvestEU Programme support, particularly in the case of SMEs, in order to increase public awareness and improve visibility. - 3.
-The Commission shall implement information and communication actions relating to the InvestEU Programme and its actions and results.
+2. The implementing partners and advisory partners shall inform the final recipients, including SMEs, of the existence of support under the InvestEU Programme, or oblige other financial intermediaries to inform such final recipients of that support, by making that information clearly visible in the relevant agreement providing support under the InvestEU Programme, particularly in the case of SMEs, in order to increase public awareness and improve visibility.
+3. The Commission shall implement information and communication actions relating to the InvestEU Programme, to actions taken pursuant to the InvestEU Programme and to the results obtained.
 Financial resources allocated to the InvestEU Programme shall also contribute to the corporate communication of the political priorities of the Union, insofar as those priorities are related to the objectives referred to in Article 3.